noahMacg/BIT446_T6_logisticRegression/README.md

 ### Results
-**Multicollinearity:** Although VIF scores appeared acceptable, correlation matrix and it's determinant revealed strong correlation, demonstrating VIF is not always reliable.
+**Multicollinearity:** Although VIF scores appeared acceptable, correlation matrix and its determinant revealed strong correlation, demonstrating VIF is not always reliable.

 **Correlation Matrix** (all variables):